Director: Anthea M. Hartig, the Elizabeth MacMillan Director of the National Museum of American History

-Approximate Number of Artifacts and Archival Materials: 1.8 million artifacts and 17,000 cubic feet of archival materials
+Approximate Number of Artifacts and Archival Materials: More than 1.2 million objects and 22 linear feet of archival documents

 Opened in January 1964 as the National Museum of History and Technology, the museum was renamed the National Museum of American History in October 1980 to more accurately reflect its scope of interests and responsibilities.
 The museum is located on the National Mall in Washington, D.C., near the Washington Monument.

 The museum began renovating the 120,000-square-foot west wing of its 53-year-old McKim, Mead and White-designed building in 2012.
 Each floor has a central theme: The first floor focuses on innovation and opened in 2015.
 The second floor, with 30,000 square feet of exhibition and program space, explores the founding principles of the nation and how they have evolved over time; it opened summer 2017.
 Cost for the full renovation, including exhibitions, programs and endowed positions is $58 million in federal funds, with an additional $100 million raised through private support from corporations, associations, individuals and foundations.
 In 2008, the museum completed a two-year, $85 million renovation of the building’s center core, transforming the museum’s architectural appeal.